Adeeba659/GardenCareOffline/README.md

 ## Key Features:

 ### Plant Identification:
 Identifies plants by capturing images or selecting from the gallery.
-GardenCare's ResNet-50 model quickly analyzes the pictures to recognize the plant species.
+GardenCare's ResNet-50 model quickly analyzes the pictures to recognize the plants.

 ### Disease Detection:
-Detect diseases in plant leaves accurately.
+Detect diseases in plant leaves.
 The ResNet-50 model can diagnose common diseases, including Grape Black Rot, Peach Bacterial Spot, Rose Black Spot, and Tomato Late Blight.

 ### Plant Encyclopedia:
-Access plant encyclopedia with details about different plants, including their characteristics and maintenance tips.
+Access plant encyclopedia with details about different plants, including their characteristics and treatement tips.

 ### History:
 View a history of previously identified plants and disease detection results, including the images taken during identification.